WebCivics/PermissiveCommonsOntologiesDocs/PermissiveCommons/ProblemStatement.md

 ![[cooperativeProjects.jpg]]
 Source: [WebCivics / Cooperative Projects WIP UI](https://webcivics.github.io/CooperativeProjects/projects.html)

-As with many of the modules of work, the concepts relating to these things are often quite old, with a background that goes back to sometime during the 00's (ie: 2000-10); and whilst the experience has led me to spend a lot more time focused on how to address [[SocialAttackVectors]] that i've learned about, leading to the desire to produce [[Safety Protocols]] alongside the systems more broadly;  the application of how to do this work well, is been very hard.
+As with many of the modules of work, the concepts relating to these things are often quite old, with a background that goes back to sometime during the 00's (ie: 2000-10); and whilst the experience has led me to spend a lot more time focused on how to address [[SocialAttackVectors]] that i've learned about, leading to the desire to produce [[SafetyProtocols]] alongside the systems more broadly;  the application of how to do this work well, is been very hard.

 ![[Answers_meme.jpg]]
 *Original Source/author unknown*